ShaYmez/hblink3-docker-install/README.md

 # HBlink3 Docker Installer
 Debian 10 / 11 only!!
-FIXING ISSUES
 =======
 This is a multi-arch docker installer for HBlink3 and HBmonV2 combined for Debian 10 / 11.
-The HBMonv2 dashboard is currently not supported on debian 12 at this time!!
+The HBMonv2 dashboard is not currently supported on debian 12 at this time!!

 ![HBlink](img/HBLINK_logoV1.png "HBlink")

 ## Additional Features
 ### NEW!
 Parrot built in
 Parrot is built into this install (Default disabled, see below how to enable the parrot feature!

+### Destructive Installer
+This is a destructive installer and is recomended to be built on a freshly installed machine running Debian 10 or 11.
+Please note this installer will not work on Debian 12 Bookworm!!

 ### Docker Multi-Arch build
 Docker container pre-built for multi-arch!